We've updated our Terms of Service. By continuing to use our services, you agree to the updated Terms.

 When customizing email templates using HTML and inline CSS, you have the opportunity to design visually appealing and responsive email communications tailored to your specific needs.
 As you can see in the Template component, there are default styles added.
 This is where you will add your custom styling and branding for your email template.

 The following is a list of variables that can be used when creating a custom email template in Magic.
-From the dashboard editor, variables must be wrapped in {{}}
+From the dashboard editor, variables must be wrapped in {{}} in order to be resolved to their value.
+For example, to use the one-time passcode, insert {{otp}} into the template.

-: The name of the application.user.email
+• app.name: The name of the application.

-: Timestamp of when email was requested
+• login.timestamp: Timestamp of when email was requested

 Add your custom styling to the template.
 Notice that the preview on the right hand side changes dynamically with every update.
 At any time you want to test how it looks, click the “Send Test” button.